Defiance Storefront

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns a public research-use-only record for one sequence, listing specific contents (identity metadata, availability, COA summary, evidence links).
-It distinguishes from siblings by implying it's for a single sequence lookup.
+The description clearly states the tool returns a record for one sequence by slug, listing key fields (identity metadata, availability, COA availability, evidence links).
+It distinguishes itself from siblings by explicitly noting it is a single-sequence lookup and that lot-specific certificate data is excluded.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.